 BossFight gives you new free high resolution photos daily.
 The photos are searchable but a little difficult to find the search button.
 To search, click on the little magnifying glass icon on the left of your screen.
 Alternatively, BossFight also organise their photos by categories.
 This makes it easy to click on “nature” or “people” to find a common theme.
 I found the photos on BossFight to be fabulously crisp with lots of clear details.
 And there were plenty of photos with the main image to the side to give you space for text.

 If you’d rather have your images emailed to you, then you can sign up for BossFight’s email newsletter.
 Once a week you get a downloadable zip file of every new set of images delivered straight to your inbox.

-So there's my list of 8 awesome websites to find free high quality stock photos.
-While there are hundreds of sites with free photos, it's easy to fall down the rabbit hole searching through them all.
-Then there's also the issue of checking to see which ones have a Creative Commons Licence.
-The websites I chose to list here are ones that I've found to be worth your time to look through.
-I hope you enjoyed them!
+So there’s my list of 8 awesome websites to find free high quality stock photos.
+While there are hundreds of sites with free photos, it’s easy to fall down the rabbit hole searching through them all.
+Then there’s also the issue of checking to see which ones have a Creative Commons Licence.
+The websites I chose to list here are ones that I’ve found to be worth your time to look through.
+I hope they help you with your content creation.

 Now having cool images is just one tiny tiny part of content creation.
 If you’re finding your content creation just isn’t hitting the mark with your audience – I’d love to hear from you to find out what’s happening, or not happening, in your social media efforts.
 You can click here to contact me for a free discussion.